 - View of the Outdoors: Grids may inadvertently obstruct your view of the outdoors.

-When ordering your replacement windows with grids, you also have more options than just the configuration.
-Do you want flat or contoured?
-Regular width or wide width?
-Vinyl or pencil?
-Or, do you desire simulated divided lites (SDLs) that adhere to the outside of the glass, which are great for historical homes?
-Regardless of what your choice, it pays to partner with an experienced installation company that sells windows manufactured by a quality window company.
+Regardless of your choice, it pays to partner with an experienced installation company that sells windows manufactured by a quality window company.
 This allows you to work with a business that understands the ins and outs of windows with grids.
 On top of that, you’ll be able to get the insights you need to determine if windows with or without grids are right for you.

 How Can You Get Windows with Grids?

+SoftLite Windows & Doors offers an extensive collection of replacement windows to fit any home, region, or climate.
 Our dealers are happy to discuss Softlite’s selection of replacement windows — with or without grids — to help you find ones that accommodate your style.

 Contact SoftLite Windows for replacement windows with a variety of grid-style options.